Pest Control for Fleas

 Viking Pest’s certified entomologist, Craig, explains adult fleas average 3 mm (0.12 in) in length and are dark brown.
 Fleas have six legs and their bodies are oval-shaped and brown in color.
 Fleas are invisible to the naked eye during their other life stages.
 Fleas have legs that are strong claws, enabling them to grip on to their host for days.

 Fleas are often identified when you see a tiny speck jumping here or there.
-If you’re looking closely at a pet or something similar, you might see a dark spot moving through fur or carpeting, explain the pest control experts at Viking Pest.
+If you’re looking closely at a pet or something similar, you might see a dark spot moving through fur or carpeting, explain the flea control experts at Viking Pest.
 In many cases, you won’t realize there are fleas around until you or your pets are itching from flea bites.

 How Do I Get a Flea Problem?

 Anyone can get a flea infestation, especially in wooded areas like those found in New Jersey, Pennsylvania, Maryland, and Delaware.
 Pet owners are at the most risk, but fleas live in urban and rural areas around the world.
 All Fleas need to survive is a host, though they prefer warm and moist climates, explain flea exterminators at Viking Pest.

 Pet owners must often take flea prevention steps to keep their furry friends free of these pests.
 Fleas can easily jump onto your cat or dog when wandering outside, or even directly onto you.
 If you’ve got a flea problem in your NJ, PA, MD, or DE home or business, you’ve probably got a flea infestation in your yard or nearby green area.
 Any pet or person who has been around fleas can become a carrier for fleas and their eggs to new locations.

 What Are the Effects of Fleas in a Home or Business?